fangwei123456/Parametric-Leaky-Integrate-and-Fire-Spiking-Neuron/README.md

 The codes are written by the new version of SpikingJelly, which are faster than codes in this repository.

-Other models are also available at SpikingJelly: https://github.com/fangwei123456/spikingjelly/blob/master/spikingjelly/clock_driven/model/parametric_lif_net.py .
+All networks in this paper are available at SpikingJelly: https://github.com/fangwei123456/spikingjelly/blob/master/spikingjelly/clock_driven/model/parametric_lif_net.py .